Your health story is more than the doctor’s office

 To effectively manage your health conditions and maintain a healthy lifestyle, you may need access to these basic resources.

 How CHPW can help you meet essential needs

 Anything that you need to live your everyday life counts as a basic need.
 Basic needs can include food, clothing, personal care items, and utilities.
-If you’re having trouble getting your basic needs met, the Community Programs team can connect you to organizations in your community like food banks or shelters.
+If you’re having trouble getting your basic needs met, the Community Support Services team can connect you to organizations in your community like food banks or shelters.